Katenokk/JavaBackEndProject/README.md

 - **Add Events to Pet's Health Record:**
   - Owners can add different events to the health record of an assigned pet.

+- **Get a Specific Health Event of Pet:**
+  - Owners can get a specific health event of an assigned pet using the GET method.

+- **Get all Health Events of own Pet:**
+  - Owners can get a list of health events of an assigned pet using the GET method.

 - **Update Specific Health Event of Pet:**
   - Owners can update a specific health event of an assigned pet using the PUT method.